 The purpose of this study is to determine the efficacy of smoking cessation programs that involve mass distribution of nicotine replacement therapy.
 The study was designed as a single-blinded panel survey with random assignment to an experimental or control condition and involved two stages of recruitment and three telephone interviews.
 Households across Canada were contacted using a random digit dialing approach.
 Eligible respondents over the age of 18 were screened and recruited to either an experimental or control group, with those in the experimental group receiving a free five week supply of nicotine patches.
 Eligible respondents in both groups were also asked to provide a saliva sample.
 Follow-up interviews were then scheduled to take place eight weeks, six months and five years after completing the initial survey.
 (2012 - present)

 Cancer Care Ontario (CCO) is developing a Comprehensive Workplace Health Promotion (CWHP) program to improve the health of its employees.
 As part of a situational assessment, an on-line baseline survey was administered to employees to learn more about their health (e.g. physical activity, smoking, fruit and vegetable intake, alcohol consumption, and mental health/stress) and their interest in various workplace health programs.
 To assess changes in knowledge and behaviour, two follow up online survey waves were implemented after the baseline survey.
-(2014 - present)
+(2014 - 2017)

 Grand River Hospital (GRH), a 567 bed hospital serving 700,000 people in the Waterloo Wellington Region of Southwestern Ontario, has identified a need to more fully understand their patients’ experience with hospital care.
 They are interested in developing a ‘best practice’ methodological approach to collecting patient experience data that produces actionable results.
 GRH previously participated in a province - wide patient experience survey; however there were opportunities for a greater number of responses.
 A separate pilot study with data collection conducted by the Survey Research Centre was conducted to assess whether a different methodological approach would produce better outcomes.

 Three patient groups were considered for the pilot study: emergency, surgery inpatient, and medicine.
 Surveys were conducted by telephone with emergency patients shortly after discharge from the hospital , and on-site surveys were administered with surgery inpatient and medicine patients prior to their discharge from the hospital.
 Further to the pilot study, Grand River Hospital has maintained the post discharge telephone approach in the emergency department using the Survey Research Centre and expanded the face-to-face approach to include eight additional clinical programs.
-(2013 - present)
+(2013 - 2018)